profsmith89/ctps/_sources/chap10.md

 ## Hash tables

-A hash function is a procedure that can turn the unbounded space of all strings into a bounded range of integers.
+A hash function is a procedure that turns the unbounded space of all strings into a bounded range of integers.
 Built on top of this procedure, a *hash table* is a data structure that associates a storage location with each integer that the hash function can produce.
 The hash function plus "search index" block in {numref}`Figure %s<c10_fig4_ref>` is an example of a hash table.

-Hash tables are also called *associative memories* or *associative arrays*.
-As an *abstract data type*, associative arrays support the mapping of keys to values.[^fn5] In Python, the dictionary data type (`dict`) is an associative memory built into the language.
-You may recall that we used this data type in Chapter 4 to associate the values we wanted with the keys that described a query string (e.g., the value `'json'` with the key `'format'`).
+Hash tables are a type of *associative array*, which is an *abstract data type*.
+The adjective "abstract" in this term emphasizes the fact that all we know about an associative array is its behavior (i.e., that it maps keys to values).
+We understand nothing about the runtime performance of its operations (e.g., how long it takes to get a value from a key).

-But hash tables are more than this abstraction; they are a *concrete data type* with specific run-time performance goals for its individual operations.
+A hash table, however, is more than the associative-array abstraction; it is a *concrete data type* with specific run-time performance goals for its individual operations.
 You use a hash table when you want an associative array for which it takes a small amount of time to insert an item, delete an item, and search for an item.
 Stated in terms of computational complexity, each of these operations take $O(1)$ time (i.e., constant time) in a hash table.

+In Python, the dictionary data type (`dict`) is a hash table data structure built into the language.
+You may recall that we used this data type in Chapter 4 to associate the values we wanted with the keys that described a query string (e.g., the value `'json'` with the key `'format'`).

 ## The speed of array-index operations

 You might be saying, "Wait?
-What's going on behind this associative-memory abstraction that guarantees this performance?"
+What's going on behind in the hash table implementation that guarantees this performance?"

 Let's step back and recognize that the search-index data structure we drew in {numref}`Figure %s<c10_fig4_ref>` looks a lot like the sequences and arrays we drew in Act I. They were just a bunch of boxes placed one after another, and we used the square-bracket syntax (`[]`) to say from which box's was the content we wanted.
 For example, if we wanted the fifth character in `the_line` we just read from `CatInTheHat.txt`, we got it by typing `the_line[4]`.